 - The child’s physical, psychological or emotional needs will benefit from the arrangement

 - The parents have shown the ability to reach shared decisions

 - Both parents have participated in child rearing before the suit was filed

-The geographical proximity of the homes of the parties is problematic.
+The geographical proximity of the homes of the parties getting a divorce is problematic.

 If the parents are joint managing conservators, either they will agree between themselves or the court will select one to have primary custody of the children with the other parent receiving visitation rights.

 To avoid joint conservatorship, one parent must prove that it is not in the child’s best interest.
 Usually, this is reserved for situations where a parent has committed domestic violence against a member of the family or has engaged in other actions or behaviors that could endanger the child.